Sunday, 10 November 2013

 Schrader valves are the type used on car and truck tires.
 Presta valves have narrower stems and a different type of valve and fitting.
 Each type has advantages and disadvantages.
 I have bikes with both types.
 For international travel, the decisive thing is that you can use Presta tubes (with tiny metal or rubber adapter sleeves, or without the adapters in an emergency) in rims drilled for Schrader valves, but you can't fit a Schrader valve stem through the smaller hole in a rim designed for Presta valves without drilling out the hole.

 It's not unusual for a desperate cyclist to have to drill out their rim in the field if they run out of patchable Presta tubes and find that only Schrader-valve replacements are available locally.
 If you might have to have your rims drilled, better to plan for that and have it done carefully before you leave.
 Your local bike shop might think that it's heresy to deliberately do something that will weaken your rims, but it's actually a common practice to drill out rims before a tour in a region where Presta tubes may not be readily available.

 Enlarging the valve hole weakens the rim, obviously, so make sure you start out with a sufficiently wide and strong rim, preferably with a "boxy" cross section so the valve doesn't need a long stem.
 Deep V-shaped rims that require long-stemmed tubes may not be usable with Schrader valves even if they are drilled out to Schrader diameter, since most Schrader-valve tubes have short valve stems.

-Most tubes made for 700B single-speeds or Japanese 650A bikes, as well as some Dutch bikes, use a third type of valve, the Woods or Dunlop valve.
+Most tubes made for 700B single-speeds or Japanese 650A bikes, as well as many Dutch bikes, use a third type of valve, the Woods or Dunlop valve.
 I've ridden bikes with these valves, but I've never had to fit a new tube of this type.
 In a pinch, I've read that you can fit one of these tubes (if it's close enough to the right size) in a rim that's drilled large enough for Schrader valves, and inflate it with a pump that's made for Presta valves or by using a Presta-to-Schrader adapter.